websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/liferay-workspace/creating-code.md

 ## Adding a Liferay Bundle to Workspace

-Workspace automates for you the download and setup of a runtime for your code.
-It takes only a few steps:
+Workspace automates the download and setup of a runtime for your code.
+When you're ready to run your code on a server, it takes only a few steps to download one:

 1. Find the Liferay release you're targeting.